pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 If enabled, any organization member with `ADMIN` permission on the stack can delete it.
 Otherwise, only Pulumi  organization admins can.

+### Stack Transfer

+If enabled, organization members will be able to transfer stacks to another Pulumi organization.

+Transfering a stack to another organization requires that the user performing the action has both `ADMIN` permission to the stack being moved, and has the `MEMBER` or `ADMIN` _role_ within the organization the stack is being transferred to.

 ## Next Steps